 In 2017, Garrett Williamson officially transitioned from The Garrett Williamson Foundation to Garrett Williamson.
 The new public charity status allows the organization to better serve its population and maintain its mission as a non-profit.
 Garrett’s Way Childcare and Learning Center and Camp Garrett, officially established in the 1980’s, are premier educational and recreational centers for youth in Delaware, Chester, and Philadelphia counties that operate to perpetuate the vision of Elizabeth Garrett.

 Senior citizens, churches, nonprofit organizations, and other outside groups use the facilities for picnics, social functions, and retreats.
-The Delaware County 4-H uses the original barn and pastures to teach youth about agriculture.
+Garrett Williamson introduced their new Agriculture Department in 2021.

 Garrett Williamson still has a charming reminder of this unselfish woman, who loved her childhood home enough to retrieve it and leave it for the enjoyment of those less fortunate.
 A poem in her own fine needlework, stitched when Elizabeth was 16, reads…